huiqinli/DAT505-GitHub/session2/geometry-combination/README.md

 var material = new THREE.MeshPhysicalMaterial({

 */
-`different meshes based on the shapes of geometries above, position them differently but deliberately to make a harmonious picture  `
+`create different meshes based on the geometries above, position them differently but designedly to make a harmonious picture  `

 var mesh1 = new THREE.Mesh( geometry1, material );
 mesh1.position.z = -1000;